Open Weekend at the Fernhurst Furnace

 - Early metals technology demonstrated by Butser Ancient Farm

-- Refreshments including Coffee, Tea and cakes, Soft Drinks and Local Beer.
+- Tea and cake stall, Soft Drinks and bacon butties

-- Activities for children including den building, treasure hunt and games etc.
+- Activities for children including den building, treasure hunt and ‘Aunt Sally, etc.

 - Future plans for the Furnace site